RwHendrickson/Portfolio/pages/projects.md

 <h3><b> Abstract </b></h3>

 It is understood that some parts of Minneapolis experience a greater burden of environmental hazard than others.
-Anecdotally and visually, this can be correlated to <a href="https://legacy.umn.edu/stories/a-city-divided-0" target="_blank">restrictive housing practices</a> of the early to mid 20th century.
+Anecdotally and visually, this can be correlated to <a href="https://legacy.umn.edu/stories/a-city-divided-0" target="_blank">racially-restrictive housing practices</a> of the early to mid 20th century.
 This project aims to quantify the cumulative environmental harms across Minneapolis at a fine spatial resolution with the intention of spatially correlating this with historic restrictive housing practices and modern demographics - continued <a href="https://drive.google.com/file/d/1BIHETrj83yiBUIB_gVJPmuoXAMaDP2_A/view?usp=drive_link" target="_blank">here</a>.

 <br><br>